 This survey course introduces the student to the major ideas and artistic achievements in the western tradition from the Renaissance to today.
 The course will focus on the evolution of thinking in each period, including the Renaissance, the Baroque, the Enlightenment, the Modern, and the Postmodern.
 In each period, the role and nature of the arts, including painting, sculpture, architecture, literature, and music will be examined.
-Prerequisite: ENG 101.
+Prerequisite: Successful Completion of ENG 101 (C or better).